belle2/basf2/analysis/doc/index-01-analysis.rst

 There are a number of vertex-fitting and kinematic fitter libraries interfaced and available for use in basf2.

-By default, `TreeFitter` is recommended even for simple single-vertex use-cases, however there are use cases where a better-performing or specialist tool is needed.
+By default, :doc:`TreeFitter` is recommended even for simple single-vertex use-cases, however there are use cases where a better-performing or specialist tool is needed.

 .. toctree:: TreeFitter
 .. toctree:: OtherVertexFitters